saiichihashimoto/zeplo-sdk/README.md

 There are three ways that Zeplo can be used:

 - `production`: Calling `zeplo.to` as expected.
 Default value.
 - `direct`: The easiest way to run Zeplo in your development environment is to simply remove the zeplo.to/ prefix based on an environment variable.
 This approach has the advantage that in development, errors are thrown directly which can lead to easier debugging 🙌.
+The downside is that it becomes a blocking promise and won't resolve until the endpoint is finished.
 - `dev-server`: Calls `localhost:4747` for use with [`zeplo dev`](https://zeplo.io/docs/cli), a local dev server that can be used during development.
 It implements the [same API](https://zeplo.io/docs) as zeplo.to.

 ### `encryptionSecret` / `oldSecrets`